Colorado Cave Tours

 Cave of the Winds

 Named for the cool breezes that emanates from the cave's entrance, Cave of the Winds in Manitou Springs is perhaps one of the most popular and stunning attractions in the Pikes Peak and Colorado Springs area.
-The cave opened to tourists in 1880, and today you can see more than 20 massive and colorfully lighted rooms within 2 miles of underground limestone caverns.
-For those who want a peek into its haunting depths, they'll turn out the lights and you can explore by lantern-light tours.
-The cave also offers two thrill rides: the Bat-A-Pult, a zipline ride across the Manitou Springs canyon to witness the grandeur of the area, and the Terror-Dactyl, which launches riders 150 feet into the canyon at nearly 100 miles per hour.
+The cave opened to tourists in 1881, and today you can see 15 massive and brightly lighted rooms within nearly a mile of underground limestone caverns.
+For those who want a peek into its haunting depths, they'll turn out the lights and you can explore by lantern-light tours (included a haunted option).
+The cave also offers two thrill rides: a zipline across a canyon to witness the grandeur of the area, and the Terror-Dactyl, which launches riders 200 feet into the canyon at nearly 100 miles per hour.
+You'll also find attractions like the Bat-A-Pult — a seated zipline ride that soars 1,200 feet round-trip — as well as obstacle courses, climbing walls and gemstone panning.

 After a journey into the center of the mountains, consider a stop at nearby Manitou Cliff Dwellings, where Ancestral Puebloan homes are tucked into the side of sheer walls.